Sciatica: Pathophysiology

+The sciatic nerve comprises nerve roots L4, L5, S1, S2, and S3 in the spine.
+These nerve roots merge in the pelvic cavity to form the sacral plexus and the sciatic nerve branches from that.
+Sciatica symptoms can occur when there is pathology anywhere along the course of these nerves.

+Intraspinal sciatica

+Intraspinal, or discogenic sciatica refers to sciatica whose pathology involves the spine.
+In 90% of sciatica cases, this can occur as a result of a spinal disc bulge or herniation.
 Sciatica is generally caused by the compression of lumbar nerves L4 or L5 or sacral nerve S1.
-Less commonly, sacral nerves S2 or S3 or compression of the sciatic nerve itself may cause sciatica.
-In 90% of sciatica cases, this can occur as a result of a spinal disc bulge or herniation.
+Less commonly, sacral nerves S2 or S3 may cause sciatica.

 Intervertebral spinal discs consist of an outer anulus fibrosus and an inner nucleus pulposus.
 The anulus fibrosus forms a rigid ring around the nucleus pulposus early in human development, and the gelatinous contents of the nucleus pulposus are thus contained within the disc.
 Discs separate the spinal vertebrae, thereby increasing spinal stability and allowing nerve roots to properly exit through the spaces between the vertebrae from the spinal cord.
 As an individual ages, the anulus fibrosus weakens and becomes less rigid, making it at greater risk for tear.
 When there is a tear in the anulus fibrosus, the nucleus pulposus may extrude through the tear and press against spinal nerves within the spinal cord, cauda equina, or exiting nerve roots, causing inflammation, numbness, or excruciating pain.
 Inflammation of spinal tissue can then spread to adjacent facet joints and cause facet syndrome, which is characterized by lower back pain and referred pain in the posterior thigh.

 Other causes of sciatica secondary to spinal nerve entrapment include the roughening, enlarging, or misalignment (spondylolisthesis) of vertebrae, or disc degeneration that reduces the diameter of the lateral foramen through which nerve roots exit the spine.
 When sciatica is caused by compression of a dorsal nerve root, it is considered a lumbar radiculopathy or radiculitis when accompanied by an inflammatory response.
-Sciatica-like pain prominently focused in the buttocks can also be caused by compression of peripheral sections of the sciatic nerve usually from soft tissue tension in the piriformis or related muscles.